-Apple briefly taps $900B after a blowout fourth quarter
+Apple taps $900B after a blowout fourth quarter

 Tosca Musk raises $4.75M for Passionflix, a streaming service that’s all about romance

-Apple is continuing its run toward $1 trillion today, as a huge fiscal fourth quarter sent the stock to new highs and helped its market cap briefly hit $900 billion — though it’s since leveled off just a bit.
+Apple is continuing its run toward $1 trillion today, as a huge fiscal fourth quarter sent the stock to new highs and helped its market cap briefly hit $900 billion — though it’s since leveled off just a bit and is now resting just a hair below that.

 Apple’s was able to beat across the board what Wall Street expected from it for the fourth quarter, as well as its own expectations.
 You can find the full financial guts in our other story, but the big thing here is that ever since the third quarter Apple has been setting itself up for a run that would make it a $1 trillion company.
 After a huge year thus far, Apple is looking to spark a new wave of consumers to buy the iPhone X and its accompanying products, like the AirPods, iPad or HomePod, to get the most use out of it.